June 25

 What's the Best Choice for a Sauté Pan?

-The best options for a sauté pan depends on several factors: how you'll use it, whether or not you also own a skillet, your cooking style, and more.
+The best options depend on several factors: how you'll use it, whether or not you also own a skillet, your cooking style, and more.

 The best all-around sauté pan is clad stainless.
 We'll give you a few recommendations in a minute.

-Keep in mind that sauté pans are typically more expensive than skillets--so be sure this is the pan you want before you buy (especially if you choose nonstick).
+Sauté pans are usually more expensive than skillets--so be sure this is the pan you want before you buy (especially if you choose nonstick).
 For this reason, we don't recommend nonstick sauté pans: clad stainless is the best way to go if you want a durable pan that will last for decades.

 back to top